aFuzzyBear/astro-ui/docs/XElement/guides/Styling.md

 Using Sass is more of a homologue of using whichever preprocessor that you prefer to work with.
 Just as it happens the we really like using Sass.

-There is a power in using preprocessors like Sass.
+There is a power in using preprocessor like Sass.
 For they allow you to import other module based stylesheets into your class, use nested features, linking style names, loops, functions and so much more.

 ```astro
 <Box class="box box__shape">